chintanboghara/CICD-with-Docker-and-GitHub-Actions/README.md

 # cicd
-A project for CI/CD with Docker and GitHub Actions
+CI/CD with Docker and GitHub Actions